awsdocs/iam-user-guide/doc_source/id_roles_providers_create_oidc_verify-thumbprint.md

    openssl s_client -servername keys.example.com -showcerts -connect keys.example.com:443
    ```

 1. In your command window, scroll up until you see a certificate similar to the following example\.
 If you see more than one certificate, find the last certificate displayed \(at the end of the command output\)\.
-This contains the certificate of the root CA in the certificate authority chain\.
+This contains the certificate of the top intermediate CA in the certificate authority chain\.

    ```
    -----BEGIN CERTIFICATE-----